christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

 <a name="project_plan"/>

 #### Project Plan (APSC-DV-003210)
- - *Structure:* Must be template based on customer standards else develop a template, reference the template and utilize that.
+ - *Structure:* Must be templated based on customer standards else develop a template, reference the template and utilize that.
  - *Format:* Preference is Markdown using pandoc to transform the content as needed and maintain in repository, else utilize MS Word.
  - *Methods of work implementation:*  Agile (daily scrum, Sprints duration, etc.)
  - *Project Artifact Location:* Central location with Project Management documentation.